Temple station (Texas): History

 In 1995, the city of Temple bought 8.5 acres of land around the station and the Santa Fe Railroad donated the building.
 In 1999, restoration work began on the depot and it was reopened on June 8, 2000.

 The depot is currently home to the Temple Railroad and Heritage Museum and an Amtrak ticket office.
 The museum is open Monday through Saturday.
 The Amtrak office is open Monday through Saturday until the northbound Texas Eagle departs.

 Next to the depot is the former Moody, Texas depot which is now home to the Central Texas Area Model Railroaders.
 Inside the depot is a model train layout which is open to the public on the first and fourth Saturday of each month.

-North of Temple, the Texas Eagle is hosted by BNSF Railway; south of Temple, it uses the tracks of Union Pacific Railroad.
-Temple station also provides Amtrak Thruway Motorcoach service to Killeen and Fort Hood, Texas.
+North of Temple, the Texas Eagle is hosted by BNSF Railway; south of Temple, it uses the tracks of the Union Pacific Railroad.
+Temple station also provides Amtrak Thruway service to Killeen and Fort Cavazos, Texas.